rilescode/integral-visualizer/README.md

 12. under the source directory, type in "git init"
 13. type in "git remote"

-# Running the code in django locally
+# Running the code in Django locally
 1. in a terminal window, type in "workon py1"
 2. cd into where the project is located until you can find the file "manage.py"
 3. type in "python manage.py runserver" once you are in the same directory as the file "manage.py"